 One of the claims most supported by existing scientific evidence is the improvement in running economy, a term that refers to the energy required to maintain a steady pace.
 A highly regarded study published in 'Sports Medicine' in 2020 revealed that shoes with advanced carbon plates and foams improve running economy by an average of 4%.
 This improvement can translate into a significant reduction in running times, especially over longer distances.

 Beyond times, another significant advantage of these shoes is the reduction in perceived exertion during the run.
 This means that a runner can maintain a faster pace with the same, or even lower, level of effort compared to traditional shoes.
-This benefit, which directly impacts fatigue, is particularly important in long distance running.
+This benefit, which has a direct impact on fatigue, is particularly important in long-distance running.

 While we see benefits in terms of performance, the evidence on the impact of these shoes on injury prevention is less conclusive.
 Some podiatrists suggest that prolonged use of shoes with such radically different cushioning and design may require biomechanical adaptation and may not be suitable for all types of runners.